how to make scented dryer sheets

 People use dryer sheets because they soften clothes and make them smell good.
 However, dryer sheets aren’t the only way to make your clothing smell fresh!
 In most cases, the smell from dryer sheets dissipates relatively quickly anyway, meaning your clothes probably only retain the fragrance for a few hours after they’re folded.

-An easy way to keep your clothes smelling fresh is to make an aroma bead air-freshening sachet.
+An easy way to keep your clothes smelling fresh is to make an aroma bead air-freshening sachet to keep in your closet or drawers.
 Simply make some aroma beads following this easy tutorial, then add the beads to a muslin drawstring bag.
 The bag can be hung in your closet or placed in a drawer.

 Keep in mind that even after the oils have absorbed into the beads, they can potentially leave a slight residue – even through the material of a muslin bag.
 To prevent damage to your drawers or clothing, don’t place a bag of aroma beads directly onto a porous surface (like wood or cloth).
 Instead of putting the bag in a wood drawer, for example, use a vinyl drawer liner.